Martin Parr’s ‘Oxford’: Fawlty Towers meets Trump Towers

 Parr is no fool; he steers away from the tourist post card tropes of punting on the river and undergraduates cycling past honey-coloured buildings in gowns.
 But there are some surprising omissions.
 Nothing on student politics (tempting as it is, I don’t count George Galloway at the Oxford Union as student politics), popular culture (the Wadham ‘Queerfest’ might just count, providing one of the most striking pictures in the book) student theatre, field trips, or some of the interesting student experiments in sustainability like the Hogacre Common urban farm project, all fertile opportunities for original pictures and a more rounded view of the place.

 Parr’s photos are paired with what has to be the oddest contribution to any photobook I’ve ever seen; an afterword by author Simon Winchester.
 It has clearly been written for another audience.
-He might have taken the opportunity to provide a perspective on Oxford in photographic history (from Henry Taunt through Moholy-Nagy to Paddy Summerfield perhaps), or perhaps some reflections on Parr’s work in Oxford in the context of his wider work on the Establishment, or even a critique of contemporary Oxford as an institution.
-Instead over 35 pages he takes us through a nostalgia-fest of his time as an undergraduate 50+ years ago, when a student coming up to study Geology was interviewed by the English tutor (!) and was admitted on the basis of an interview where he was asked whether he went to the movies and if so why, and an exam which asked if the American way of life was exportable.
+He might have taken the opportunity to provide a perspective on Oxford in photographic history (from Henry Taunt and Lewis Carroll through Moholy-Nagy to Paddy Summerfield perhaps), or perhaps some reflections on Parr’s work in Oxford in the context of his wider work on the Establishment, or even a critique of contemporary Oxford as an institution (no shortage of material to work on).
+Instead over 35 pages he takes us through a nostalgia-fest of his time as an undergraduate 50+ years ago, when a student coming up to study Geology was interviewed by the English tutor (!) and was admitted on the basis of an interview where he was asked whether he went to the movies and if so why, and an exam which asked if the American way of life was exportable (we now know that it is).
 Neither Parr nor his photos are ever mentioned.
 Publishers of the prestige of OUP don’t do this by accident.
 Taken together, text and photographs in ‘Oxford’, give an impression of a celebration of unreflective privilege.
-It may be a triumph for Martin Parr, but it feels like a public relations disaster in the making, for Oxford University.
+It may be a triumph for Martin Parr (though he can’t be that happy with the books production values; many of his best pictures are split over two pages), but it feels like a public relations disaster in the making, for Oxford University.

 Book: Oxford by Martin Parr.
 OUP 2017 £30.